 Ability Advisers recommend reasonable academic adjustments by creating a ‘Learning Access Plan’ to be shared (with your consent) with relevant USC staff members who can provide and/or permit these adjustments.
 Reasonable adjustments can also be recommended for Work Integrated Learning (WIL) and these can be negotiated in advance with your Placement Coordinator.
 Further information on disclosure can be obtained on the Disclosure as a student page on the Western Sydney University's website, developed by NDCO, the National Disability Coordination Office Program.
 Students are encouraged to use this resource to develop skills and confidence in talking about their needs.

 Disclosure of information is a personal decision however non-disclosure or disclosing only limited information may result in an inability to negotiate reasonable academic adjustments.
 Students will be encouraged to discuss (or allow the AccessAbility Services staff to discuss) the effect of their disability on their learning, with staff who are asked to make reasonable adjustments.
 AccessAbility Services have developed a Disclosure Script Worksheet (PDF 190KB) to help you decide what, when and how to disclose information.

 There are a range of disability support services and facilities available across USC's campuses.
-For more information and to access these services, contact AccessAbility Services at your campus.
+For more information and to access these services, contact AccessAbility Services.